cncf/tag-security/securityaudit/draftguidelines.md

 inclusion in the CNCF have reasonable security fundamentals that are expected to stop an attacker.

-Due to the nature and timeframe for the analysis, this review is not meant to subsume the need for a professional security audit of the code.
+Due to the nature and timeframe for the analysis, *this review is not meant to subsume the need for a professional security audit of the code*.
 Audits of implementation vulnerabilities and similar issues at that level are not intended to be covered by this audit.
+The purpose of this effort is to uncover design flaws and to obtain a clear articulation of what the project's design goals and security properties are intended to be.

-=Needed information for assessment=
+## Needed information for assessment

 First of all, the burden is primarily on the proposing project to demonstrate it is secure in a manner that is understandable to the broader